Bozeman

 - Right in town, you can enjoy museums, historic walking tours, arts and cultural events.

-With its eclectic mix of professors, artists, ranchers, and sporting enthusiasts, the small Montana town of Bozeman is the ideal place to reside and recreate.
-The Bridger, Gallatin, and Tobacco Root Mountains which surround Bozeman provide some of the world's best fly fishing, skiing, hiking and biking.
+With its eclectic mix of professors, artists, ranchers, and sporting enthusiasts, the large Montana town of Bozeman is the ideal place to reside and recreate.
+The Bridger, Gallatin, and Tobacco Root Mountains surround Bozeman and provide some of the world's best fly fishing, skiing, hiking and biking.
 Outdoor enthusiasts from all over the world come to vacation here.

-There is a wide variety of lodging choices and many places to catch a meal or enjoy a total dining experience.
-As home to Montana State University, the community also has a wide selection of entertainment choices to include world-class museums, and arts and cultural opportunities.
+There is a wide variety of lodging choices and many places to enjoy a meal or find dining experience.
+As home to Montana State University, the community also has a wide selection of entertainment choices, including world-class museums, theaters, and arts and cultural opportunities.

-Bozeman has a modern hospital, medical facilities, service stations, banks, galleries and other shopping.
+Bozeman has a modern hospital, medical facilities, service stations, banks, galleries and shopping.

 Historic Main Street

 Historic Main Street is the nucleus of the community and also the original Bozeman Trail.
-This tour will familiarize you with buildings dating from every significant period of local history.
+Take a Historic Walking Tour to familiarize yourself with buildings dating from every significant period of local history.
 Roughly 700 listings on the National Register of Historic Places can be found within Bozeman's well-preserved core.

 This unique museum traces the history of computing technologies from the abacus to the Apple.